kg5hqx/Capstone2/README.md

 ![Alt text](/notebooks/M01AB/M01AB-prediction-performance.png)

 ## Next steps
-Additional work that will enhance my understanding of the models:
+Additional work that should improve model performance:
 * **Finetune models.**  R03 and M01AB can benefit from more analysis and model fine-tuning for better prediction performance.
 * **Troubleshoot animation for the neural network models.**  Unfortunately, I encountered errors while trying to do my animation.
 Getting it running will improve my understanding of the train/test window generation.
 * **Get the XGBoost model to work.**  I tried to do XGBoost.
 However, I encountered errors with my train/test window setup.